belav/csharpier/Src/Website/docs/Configuration.md

 When supplying symbol sets, they will be used for all files being formatted.
 This will slow down formatting, and determining all symbol sets needed across all files won't be straight forward.

-The long term plan is to improve Csharpier's ability to determine the symbol sets itself and to allow specifying the for individual files.
+The long term plan is to improve Csharpier's ability to determine the symbol sets itself and to allow specifying them for individual files.